bbauska/HTML5-webdev/html-basics.md

 <h3>Q. What is an iFrame and how does it work?</h3>

-The `<iframe>` HTML element represents a nested browsing context, embedding another HTML page into the current one.
+The &lt;iframe&gt; HTML element represents a nested browsing context, embedding another HTML page into the current one.
 Each embedded browsing context has its own **session history** and **document**.
 The browsing context that embeds the others is called the parent browsing context.
 The topmost browsing context — the one with no parent — is usually the browser window, represented by the **Window** object.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>